stino-x/API-FirstProject/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 To do Website <a name="about-project"></a>
+# 📖 Leaderboard <a name="about-project"></a>

-To do List Website is a project that allows a user to add to do tasks, display the tasks and remove them.
-I created the project using HTML and CSS and Javascript.
+Leaderboard application is an application that allows a user to enter a score and displays it.
+I created the project using HTML, CSS and Javascript.

 ## 🛠 Built With <a name="built-with"></a>
 1- HTML.

 2- CSS.

-3- Javascript
+3- Javascript.

 ### Tech Stack <a name="tech-stack"></a>